0x80/typed-firestore-server/README.md

 await processDocuments(refs.books,
   (query) => query.where("is_published", "==", true),
   async (book) => {
-    /** Only title and is_published are available here, because we selected them! */ console.log(book.author, book.title);
+    /** Only title and is_published are available here, because we selected them below */ console.log(book.author, book.title);
   },
   /**
-   * Select is defined separately from the query, because otherwise we can't
+   * Select should be defined separately from the query, because otherwise we can not narrow the type.
-   * enforce typing on the result.
    */
   { select: ["author", "title"] }
 );